360 Degree Video of Ballygally Beach and Ballygally Hotel

 Audley’s Field and Audley’s Castle

-Audley is actually the name of a Norman family that arrived in Northern Ireland back in 1210.
+Audley is the name of a Norman family that arrived in Northern Ireland back in 1210.
 The Audley’s Castle that sits in County Down was named after them.
 It is one of the most prominent castles in Northern Ireland.
-Next, to that magnificent castle, you can find Audley’s Field and they both made an appearance in the GoT show.
+Next, to that magnificent castle, you can find Audley’s Field; they both appeared in the GoT show.
 The Castle played a role in hiding the army of Robb Stark and prepping up for the Lannisters.
-Besides, the field next to it was the ground where the Battle of Oxcross and the Red Wedding took place.
+Besides, the field next to it was where the Battle of Oxcross and the Red Wedding took place.

 Carnlough Harbor

-Apparently, County Antrim seems to possess more than a few harbors.
-While Ballintoy Harbour is actually the most significant, Carnlough is as scenic, in fact.
-The best part is that it is only a few minutes away from Ballygally Hotel.
-You can actually drive to that harbor in around fifteen minutes.
+County Antrim seems to possess more than a few harbours.
+While Ballintoy Harbour is the most significant, Carnlough is as scenic.
+The best part is that it is only a few minutes from Ballygally Hotel.
+You can drive to that harbour in around fifteen minutes.
 Here is what you are going to find there.
-The harbor has a magnificent stone staircase that leads downwards into the sea.
+The harbour has a magnificent stone staircase that leads downwards into the sea.
 Remember that scene when Ayra was crawling up the stairs after being stabbed?
 It happened on those staircases.

 Castle Ward

 A castle that goes way back to the 16th century.
-It used to belong to the Ward family, apparently.
+It used to belong to the Ward family.
 The castle is only a few miles away from the Audley’s Castle.
 Besides, it overlooks Strangford Lough, the biggest inlet in the British Isles.
 You can also see 820-acre gardens and woodland that surround the castle.
-Around the castle and the gardens, there are walls surrounding them.
+There are walls surrounding the castle and the gardens.
 Within these walls was the formation of the world of Westeros.
 The castle itself was Winterfell, home of the House Stark.

 Dark Hedges in Stranocum in County Antrim

-Check out this amazing 360-degree video experience of Ballygally Beach and Ballygally Hotel.
+Check out this fantastic 360-degree video experience of Ballygally Beach and Ballygally Hotel.

 Leave a comment